-Lizeth Bañuelos is a senior at Eastern Washington University studying Applied Developmental Psychology and minoring in Race and Culture Studies as well as Chicana/o/x Studies.
-Her research interests is on the psychology of the Latinx community, focusing on Latinx college students and their mental health in higher education institutions.
+Lizeth Bañuelos graduated from Eastern Washington University in 2021 with a majori in Applied Developmental Psychology and two minors, one in Race and Culture Studies, the other in Chicana/o/x Studies.
+Her research interests surround the psychology of the Latinx community and discovering best practices for serving underserved populations.
 Lizeth completed an EWU McNair Summer Research Institute in the summer of 2020 under the mentorship of Dr. Aryn Ziehnert, Lecturer in the EWU Psychology Department.
+For this she focused on Latinx college students and their mental health in higher education institutions.

-For graduate school, she was accepted into the Master's Program in Counseling at California State University Bakersfield, the Master's Program in Counseling at City University, and Master's Program in Counseling at Arizona State University, where she plans to attend in Fall 2021.
+Lizeth was accepted into the Master's Program in Counseling at California State University Bakersfield, the Master's Program in Counseling at City University, and Master's Program in Counseling at Arizona State University, where she began attending in Fall 2021.

 2020 McNair Faculty Research Mentor: Dr. Aryn Ziehnert